metantonio/instant-ngp-Windows/README.md

 <path_to_your_ngp>\instant-ngp\build\testbed.exe --scene data/<image_set_name>
 ```

-And it should launch the GUI and everything amazing
+And it should launch the GUI and everything amazing with it, and my fork edits end here.

 ## Interactive training and rendering